WebOfTrust/vLEI/docs/credentials.md

 ### Credential Chaining

-- Each credential (except QVI) contains edges that reference its authorizing parent credential
+- Each credential (except QVI) contains edges that reference its authorizing chained credential
-- Creates a verifiable chain of authority from GLEIF down to individual roles
+- Creates a verifiable chain of authority from GLEIF down to individual roles9
 - Enables cryptographic verification of the entire trust chain

 ### SAID-Based References